getpelican/pelican/docs/settings.rst

    does not otherwise specify a summary.
 Setting to ``None`` will cause the summary to be a copy of the original content.

-.. data:: SUMMARY_END_MARKER = '…'
+.. data:: SUMMARY_END_SUFFIX = '…'

-   When creating a short summary of an article and the result was truncated to match the required word length, this will be used as the truncation marker.
+   When creating a short summary of an article and the result was truncated to match the required word length, this will be used as the truncation suffix.

 .. data:: WITH_FUTURE_DATES = True